Luke27Sellix/Twitter-Mass-Mention/README.md

 https://user-images.githubusercontent.com/109001882/178123603-fa7be592-d123-46eb-9e58-b079f09d5a77.mp4

-In this video I just used 3 accounts.
+In this video I just used 3 accounts.You can use unlimited accounts with this bot.